 We record your problems and use this information to campaign for change.
 Citizens Advice regularly publishes reports, briefings, responses to consultations and parliamentary briefings on a huge range of issues.
-Guildford CAB contributes to many of these initiatives through the evidence we send to Citizens Advice.
+Citizens Advice Guildford contributes to many of these initiatives through the evidence we send to Citizens Advice.
 It is often the weight of evidence from real people and their problems that will make Government and other organisations change their policies.

 In Guildford, we work to change things that operate unfairly and to stop changes that will make life more difficult for people.
 We use our knowledge of what happens to our clients to try to ensure that any changes made will improve matters for everyone – not just those who have asked us for help.